RyosukeHori/EventPointMesh/README.md

 You must agree to the license terms before downloading.
 **The download link will be shown immediately after submitting the form.**

+After downloading, please unzip the files and make sure that the `outputs/` and `data/` directories are placed in the root directory of this repository.

 ## Acknowledgements